DelightfulStudio/spectrum-dev-stack/README.md

 ### First time setup

-Follow the original Spectrum [instructions](https://github.com/withspectrum/spectrum#first-time-setup), but skip steps for **RethinkDB** and **Redis** in the Installation section.
+Follow the original Spectrum [instructions](https://github.com/withspectrum/spectrum#first-time-setup), but skip the steps for **RethinkDB** and **Redis** in the Installation section.
 Once you have `yarn` installed, clone this repo, make sure your [Docker app](https://store.docker.com/search?type=edition&offering=community) is running, `cd spectrum-dev-stack` and run `yarn start`.
 It's going to take a couple of minutes for the `yarn` script to set things up for the first time.

-Once `yarn start` has completed successfully, **RethinkDB** and **Redis** will be up and running (inside of a docker container), and you won't need to start them manually, so you can skip those steps in the rest of the [original instructions](https://github.com/withspectrum/spectrum#installation).
+Once `yarn start` has completed successfully, **RethinkDB** and **Redis** will be up and running (each inside of a corresponding docker container), and you won't need to start them manually, so you can skip those steps in the rest of the [original instructions](https://github.com/withspectrum/spectrum#installation).

 ### Restarting background services